 TrueCoach’s nutrition coaching capacity is limited, but the software offers enough for most personal trainers to track their clients’ habits and help them get results.
-Coaches can assign daily macronutrient, fiber, and calorie goals, and upload documents like meal plans and nutrition guidelines.
+Coaches can assign daily macronutrients, fiber, and calorie goals and upload documents like meal plans and nutrition guidelines.

-Clients can track and share their daily intake in those categories through the app and the website (though most clients would need to also use an app like MyFitnessPal to determine the macronutrient distribution of their intake prior to updating TrueCoach).
+Clients can track and share their daily intake in those categories through the app and the website (though most clients would also need to use an app like MyFitnessPal to determine the macronutrient distribution of their intake before updating TrueCoach).

 Adjustable adherence standards.

 My favorite nutrition feature is an adjustable ‘Threshold’ option – you can decide how closely a client needs to follow your nutrition recommendations while still maintaining their ‘compliant’ status.

 This means as a coach, you can hold clients with specific physique goals to a higher standard while keeping things a little laxer for lifestyle clients.